 Can I freeze rhubarb puree?

 For sure.
 You could freeze the puree in ice cube trays and then pop the cubes out and store them in a zip top freezer bag.
-You could also freeze larger quantities in glass mason jars.
+You could also freeze larger quantities in glass mason jars or other airtight containers.
 Just make sure you leave enough head room so if it expands during freezing, it doesn’t break the jar.

 Can I add other fruits to rhubarb puree?